Sannai-Maruyama Site: Sedentary period

 One of Sannai-Maruyama's most famous structures, a reconstruction of a large six-pillared building, was originally built around 2,600 BCE.
 This structure consisted of six large chestnut pillars in two parallel lines that are believed to have held a series of platforms.
 Each one of these pillars was around 1 m in diameter and was placed exactly 4.2 m apart.
+While the pillars are often evaluated for their size, what is also noteworthy is that the spacing, width, and depth of the pillar holes are all uniform: 4.2 meters, 2 meters, and 2 meters, respectively.
+This indicates the existence of surveying techniques and the advanced technological capabilities of the people who lived here.
+In particular, 4.2 meters is a multiple of 35 centimeters, and the 35-centimeter unit has been confirmed at other sites, suggesting that a unit of length, perhaps the "Jōmon ruler" (縄文尺, Jōmon shaku) was widely shared as a common standard.
+Constructing such a large structure would have required a large labor force, suggesting the unity of the village residents and the presence of leaders who could effectively guide them.
 Most of the wood structure, like other biological remains at the site, deteriorated due to the acidity of the soil; however, the bottoms of the pillars were preserved because they were waterlogged due to their proximity to a marsh.
 The purpose of this structure is uncertain.
 It could have been a monument, watchtower, religious shrine, observatory, or a lighthouse overlooking Mutsu Bay.
 It is also possible this structure was used in for calendrical calcutions as it aligns with sunrise on the summer solstice and sunset on the winter solstice.

 Remains of other six-pillared buildings from different time periods have been found throughout the site.
 Many of the post holes from these buildings overlap each other, which suggests that the structures were being rebuilt in the same location and facing the same direction.